truenas/middleware/docs/userguide/truenas_sharing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 AFP supports guest logins, meaning that all of your Mac OS X users can access the AFP share without requiring their user accounts to first be created on or
-imported into the the TrueNAS® system.
+imported into the TrueNAS® system.

 .. note:: if you create a guest share as well a share that requires authentication, AFP will only map users who login as guest to the guest share.
 This means
    that if a user logs in to the share that requires authentication, the permissions on the guest share may prevent that user from writing to the guest share.